norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Be able to explain exactly what you are doing in an experiment, or it is just playing.

 ### Treat Ground Truth Like an Evil Genie
 In every genie story someone falls prey to the curse of ambiguous wishes.
-The genie twists a wish to become wealthy with
+The genie twists assumptions, shifts

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3MTYyNTQxNiwtOTY2MzUyNzE4LDEwNT
+eyJoaXN0b3J5IjpbOTMxODAzOTQ1LC05NjYzNTI3MTgsMTA1Mj
-IzODMyODIsNjE2NDc5NDc3LDY2NjUzMjUxNCw4MzcwNzcyMzAs
+M4MzI4Miw2MTY0Nzk0NzcsNjY2NTMyNTE0LDgzNzA3NzIzMCwx
-MTM3Nzg0OTUzNCwxNzkzMzQyMTc0LDgxMzQ4NTgyMiwtNjE4Mj
+Mzc3ODQ5NTM0LDE3OTMzNDIxNzQsODEzNDg1ODIyLC02MTgyMz
-M3NzY3LDE3OTY3Mzc2OTYsLTE5MDk5NDA3NDYsMTU4Mjk2NjQ0
+c3NjcsMTc5NjczNzY5NiwtMTkwOTk0MDc0NiwxNTgyOTY2NDQz
-Myw0NTI0MzU0MjYsLTE1MjM4OTkxNTcsODU5Njg3MjUzLC0xMT
+LDQ1MjQzNTQyNiwtMTUyMzg5OTE1Nyw4NTk2ODcyNTMsLTExOT
-k3MjAyMzk4XX0=
+cyMDIzOThdfQ==
 -->